 3. The Freedom Trail

-Paying a visit to Boston without walking the city’s historic Freedom Trail would be a major mistake.
+Visiting Boston without walking the city’s historic brick-lined Freedom Trail would be a major mistake.
 Even if you are not at all interested in history, you will still appreciate the beauty of Boston’s wonderful downtown.
 The amazing architecture alone is enough to warrant a visit.
 For those interested in history, you will have a field day exploring the 16 sights which make up the 3 mile journey into Boston’s past.

-There are plenty of fantastic stops along the way – lunch in the North End neighborhood (known for its’ abundance of fantastic, authentic Italian cuisine), a tour of the Paul Revere house, an inside look at the beautiful architecture of Old North Church, and a tour of the USS Constitution, to name a few.
+There are plenty of fantastic stops along the way – lunch in the North End neighborhood (home to many authentic local Italian restaurants – I recommend Giacomo’s), a tour of the Paul Revere house, an inside look at the beautiful architecture of Old North Church, and a tour of the USS Constitution, to name a few.
 Above all, be sure to climb to the top of Bunker Hill Monument.
 Exhausting (you will need to walk 294 steps up to the observing area) after a full day of walking, yet so worth it for the incredible panoramic views of the city.

 4. Kaaterskill Falls